tvrbo-pro/TinyZmq/README.md

 To get an example of a container running the broker, worker or client on a Linux + NodeJS + ZMQ environment, refer to the ```Dockerfile```.

+To build an image, run this command from the project folder:

+	docker build -t img_zmq .

+Uncomment the appropriate ```CMD``` directive in ```Dockerfile``` to run the example file (broker, worker or client) that you want:

+	CMD nodemon -L -d 1 example.broker.js
+	#CMD nodemon -L -d 1 example.worker.js
+	#CMD nodemon -L -d 1 example.client.js

+To run the image inside a container, type the following once the image is built:

+	docker run -it --name tiny_zmq img_zmq /bin/sh

 ## Related

 * [ZMQ official documentation](http://zguide.zeromq.org/page:all)